llagerlof/freezer/README.md

 ```

 3. Copy the file `config/freezer.example.php` to `config/freezer.yourdatabase.php`
-4. Configure the `freezer.yourdatabase.php` (instructions inside)
+4. Edit `freezer.yourdatabase.php` and configure it accordingly (instructions inside)
-5. Go to `http://localhost/freezer` (or whatever URL is for your local web server)
+5. Go to `http://localhost/freezer` (or whatever is the URL for your local web server)

 **IMPORTANT**:
-- *Freezer is intended to use only on localhost connections.
-At current state it should not run on a multi-user environment or production.
-There isn't any security implemented.*
+- *Freezer is intended to be used only on localhost.
+At current state it should not run on a multi-user environment or in production, as there isn't any security implemented.*
-- *This program only runs SELECT statements on configured databases.*
+- *This program only performs `SELECT`, `DESC` and `SHOW TABLES` statements on configured databases.*

 ## How to use
-1. Open some third-party application (eg. *Moodle*) and go to the point where you want to start tracking the inserts (eg. **before** clicking on the SAVE button of some record).
+1. Open any third-party application (e.g. *Moodle*) and get to the point where you want to start tracking the inserts (e.g. **before** clicking on the SAVE button of some record).
-2. On Freezer, select `yourdatabase` in the combo box and click the **Freeze** button.
+2. On Freezer, select `yourdatabase` in the combo box and click on the **Freeze** button.

 ![Freezer launch screen](https://i.imgur.com/9VfVvHe.png)

-3. Do some insert operations in the third-party application (eg. clicking in the SAVE button).
+3. Do some insert operations in the third-party application (e.g. clicking on the SAVE button).
-4. On Freezer, click the **What is New** button.
+4. On Freezer, click on the **What is New** button.

 Freezer will show you which records were inserted in all database's tables between the **Freeze** and **What is New** commands.